PEMF Technology Pain Relief: Get $55 off Oska Pulse!

-However, when we eat drying foods such as “heated” grains and oils (some examples include tortilla chips, popcorn, puffed grains, crackers and the like) these will absorb a great deal of water and therefore cause the body to “retain” more water.
+When we eat too many drying foods such as “heated” grains and oils (some examples include tortilla chips, popcorn, puffed grains, crackers, breads, and the like) these will absorb a great deal of water and therefore cause the body to “retain” more water.
 We surely do not want that.

 It is not to say that we can never have chips or high heated foods, but it is a good idea to limit these foods and choose more hydrating foods on a regular basis.

 Simply due to the systems already affected in fibro and the

 propensity to retain water or bloating that can occur more commonly during a "flare" or due to IBS or other GI

 The kidneys and liver actually work very intimately together.

 When one organ is compromised, this can affect all digestive organs.
 The kidneys are responsible for absorbing minerals just like the small intestines are responsible for absorbing and sorting minerals, vitamins and nutrients.